bs672/iko/RaspberryPi/README.md

 ### Set up Raspbian OS
 * Download [Raspbian Lite](https://www.raspberrypi.org/downloads/raspbian/) and load it onto the SD card using [Etcher](https://etcher.io)
 * Copy the iko(src) folder into the /home/pi directory of the SD card if possible (use Linux).
 If not you can do the same through SSH further down in this README
-* Copy the wpa_supplicant.conf file into the boot directory of the SD card
+* Optional: Copy the wpa_supplicant.conf file into the boot directory of the SD card
-* Copy the (empty) ssh file into the boot directory of the SD card
+* Optional: Copy the (empty) ssh file into the boot directory of the SD card

 # On Pi
-* Connect keyboard, power and display to pi and enable ssh & change password through `sudo raspi-config` (set password to heinousherbs) or with command: `sudo systemctl enable ssh` followed by `sudo systemctl start ssh`
+* Connect keyboard, power and display to pi
-* For headless ssh enabling, follow [rpi docs step 3](https://www.raspberrypi.org/documentation/remote-access/ssh/).
-You will need microsd card reader/adapter.
+* Change password through `sudo raspi-config` (set password to heinousherbs)
-* From this point on, all steps can be completed through SSH unless otherwise stated.
-You may need an IP reader to get headless IP.
+* Enable and start SSH: `sudo systemctl enable ssh` followed by `sudo systemctl start ssh`

 ### Setup wifi (only needed if wpa_supplicant not copied into boot earlier)
   * Open config file: `sudo nano /etc/wpa_supplicant/wpa_supplicant.conf`
   * Add network info to the end of the file.
 Note: keyboard may be initially set to "gb" so instead of double quotes you get an @.
 To get double quotes type shift + 2